daglundberg/allmanify/readme.md

 ## Why

 * **Readability:** The structure of Allman formatted code can be easier to quickly parse for humans.
-* **Tooling:** Some language communities strongly favor K&R, which has led to standard formatting tools not supporting Allman.
+* **Lacking tooling:** Some language communities strongly favor K&R, which has led to standard formatting tools not supporting Allman.
-* **Your code, your choice:** While defining a standard is beneficial, code readability is subjective and more important.
-You can always format it back to whatever the language specific convention is before committing it to repos.
+* **Styling is cheap, your time is not:** While adhering to a strict formatting standard can be beneficial, code style readability is highly subjective and at the same time more important.
+Just remember to run that standard formatter before commiting your changes.
+No one will know.

 ## What it does

-* Moves all line-ending `{` onto its own line with the same indentation as the line it ended.
+* Moves all line-ending `{` onto its own line with the same indentation as that line.
 * Handles special cases: **} else {**, and **} else if ()** that also need extra line breaks inserted.
 * Converts space indenting to tabs while re-indenting (This will change later).

 ## What it **does not** do yet